 The probate process is an important issue in estate planning and it comes up a lot.
 Information about the probate process is important to understanding some of the details of estate planning and helping you make decisions.

-The process takes place in the Probate Court (Surrogate’s Court, Orphan’s Court or Chancery Court in some states) that has jurisdiction in the place where you live, with one exception.
-Assets in different states, typically real estate, must go through the probate process in that state.
+The process takes place in the Probate Court (Surrogate’s Court, Orphan’s Court or Chancery Court in some states) that has jurisdiction in the place where you live.
+However, assets in different states, typically real estate, must go through the probate process in that state.

-The probate process may vary from state to state, including how soon the executor can file and how long they can wait before they are unable to file.
+The probate process may vary from state to state, including how soon the executor can file and the deadline for filing.
+The basic probate process includes:

 Depending on the size and complexity of your estate, the probate process can be time-consuming and expensive — up to 10% of your estate.

-The process begins after your death with your executor, an heir/beneficiary, or legal representative (administrator) appointed by a judge if you die without a will filing a petition for probate with the probate court along with a copy of your will.
+The process begins after your death with your executor or legal representative (administrator) appointed by a judge if you die without a will filing a petition for probate with the probate court along with a copy of your will.

 The court will need to validate your will or applicable trust before any further steps are taken, so it’s crucial to make sure they are correct.
 If your will or trust is validated, the probate court will issue an order appointing someone to represent the estate, usually your executor or personal representative.